carpentries-incubator/python-testing/06-edges.md

 > 1. Create a file called `test_fib.py`
 > 2. Copy the three tests above into that file.
 > 3. Write **two new** tests that check for the expected return value
-> (NotImplemented) in each case (for negative input and noninteger input
+> (NotImplemented) in each case (for negative input and non-integer input
 > respectively).

 Edge cases are not where the story ends, though, as we will see next.